George M. Moffett Professor of Agriculture and Business

 Unit Head, Marketing

 David E. Bell is the George M. Moffett Professor of Agriculture and Business at Harvard Business School.
 He teaches the MBA course in Agribusiness and also runs the annual Agribusiness Seminar that attracts 200 leading food executives each January to the HBS campus, and each year to one other location around the globe.
-The next such off-site seminar is in Shanghai in May 2014.
+The next such off-site seminar is in Cape Town in September 2015.
 He studies all aspects of the food chain, from farming to distribution to trends in consumer eating habits.

 During 35 years on the HBS faculty David has taught a variety of courses to both MBAs and executives, including marketing, retailing, risk management and economics.
 Most recently he has taught the MBA Leadership and Corporate Accountability course.
 He has held a number of administrative positions at HBS including a previous term as chairman of the school’s marketing faculty (2002-8) and Senior Associate Dean for Planning and Recruiting (2008-12).